-Students are able to enter the Middle School at 7:15am.
+Students are able to enter the Middle School at 7:15 am.

 Middle School students enter the DAA campus through the main pedestrian crossing at Gate 3.
 Students then may access the Middle School hallway via the stairwell next to the Elementary School playground, near the outdoor running track.
 Please see the map below for further guidance.
-Students are expected to maintain social distance and other safety protocols and proceed to their first block upon entering middle school.
+Students are expected to proceed directly to their first block upon entering middle school.